BruceIee/reactcms/README.md

 ------------
 On command line, go to site folder

-run the following to populate database:
+run the following commands to populate database:

 ```
 node cmd.js initdb